-- Old World Blues introduced "Logan's Loophole", which lets you take chems with zero chance of addiction (very powerful if you can find a good supply), but fixes the level cap at 30 (as you'll likely have all the DLC if you have one of them, the limit will probably be 50 otherwise).
+- Old World Blues introduced "Logan's Loophole", which lets you take chems with zero chance of addiction and doubled duration (very powerful if you can find a good supply), but fixes the level cap at 30 (as you'll likely have all the DLC if you have one of them, the limit will probably be 50 otherwise).
 The thing is, Old World Blues also added a one-time ability to change which trait you have, so you can just have Logan's Loophole until you reach level 30, then get rid of it.

 - Dungeons & Dragons (3.5 Edition):

 - The Natural Spell feat allowed a druid to cast spells while in wild shape form, making it an easy pick.

 - Likewise, anyone playing a Swordsage is going to pick up Adaptive Style at 1st level, as it lets you refresh (swap out) all of your maneuvers in the time it takes to recover one normally.
 The feat is considered good for most Martial Adepts, but key for Swordsage — and it's still not as powerful as other Adepts, to the point that this can be seen as fixing an inherent flaw in the class than an example of this trope.

 - "Entangling Exhalation" is a must-have for any character with a Breath Weapon (particularly dragonfire adepts, who specialize in them), which lets them inflict a potent debuff in exchange for half damage.